puripuriprince/skynet/README.md

 - **index.js**, **socket.js** and **discordBridge.js**
   - The main files for the server, they manage all the games and notify the discord bridge when new games are created.

-## Contributions

-Contributions are welcome, feel free to open an issue or a pull request, and join our [discord server](https://discord.gg/UgVKykY)!

 ### Credit